haiku/website/content/guides/virtualizing/aws.md

 ~/VirtualBox VMs
 ```

-- In Mac OS X environments, the files can be found here instead:
+- In macOS environments, the files can be found here instead:

 ```
 ~/Library/VirtualBox
 ```

  `.vdi` files are not supported by one of the tools that we will use later, we will have to convert our `.vdi` file to a `.vhd` file, which shares a lot of similarities and is also properly supported.
-In order to do that, we will quickly use a shell command that VirtualBox provides to us and wait for the process to finish:
+In order to do that, we will quickly use a shell command that VirtualBox provides us with and wait for the process to finish:

 ```sh
 vboxmanage clonehd <source path of the .vdh file> <destination path of the .vhd file> --format VHD